 Supervises a team of employees who receive incoming telephone calls involving domestic violence, child abuse, etc. that will, in some instances, require making quick decisions regarding the caller’s safety and well being.
-The Supervisor has a key role in setting the standard for assessing human service needs via telephone using active listening, crisis intervention and/or suicide risk assessment skills.
-The Supervisor manages staff members who will normally elicit essential information from the caller including the problem (or complaint) determine the immediacy and type of response needed based on an initial risk assessment, and document critical aspects of the telephone call and actions taken on the agency’s database.
-This position assigns staff to perform their duties and responsibilities, and reviews their work for adherence to instructions, accuracy, completeness and conformance to accepted client-centered practices.
+The supervisor manages staff members who will normally elicit essential information from the caller including the problem (or complaint) to determine the immediacy and type of response needed based on an initial risk assessment, and document critical aspects of the telephone call and actions taken on the agency’s database.

 - Supervises staff whose key role is to establish rapport with the caller/client and, through counseling skills acquired in Client-Centered Practice training, assist the caller/client to cope with the current situation and may provide appropriate information and referrals to other resources and services.

-- Ensures smooth daily operation through shift monitoring and administration, including:
+- Ensures smooth daily operation through shift monitoring and administration

 - Provides crisis counseling to callers, when appropriate

 - Acts as client risk specialist in managing clients who are at risk for suicide, and in supporting staff members who are responding to those clients’ needs

 - Responsible for ensuring accuracy and timeliness of case records that documents services or referrals provided to callers